MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

-# Maslow Complete kit + Latest v1.5b shield + Automated Z-axis.
+# Maslow Complete kit + Powerful v1.5b shield + Automated Z-axis.

 In stock now, all you need to start projects today!
+Maslow by EastBaySourca is a more capable and affordable, large format 4 x 8 feet CNC kit.

 **Ships today from USA via priority mail** (3-5 days to deliver, or 6-10 days international).

 Visit [EastBaySource](https://www.eastbaysource.com) to purchase.

-This is the newest version of the Maslow kit, the system that is currently being used by thousands of makers worldwide, a well proven design which also includes the **all new** TB6643 v1.5b shield that won't let you down.
+This is the latest version of the Maslow cnc kit, the system that is currently being used by thousands of makers worldwide, a well proven machine capable of cutting all of the projects you see online.

 **What is included:**

 - **Complete Kit**
+- **New, Most powerfull plug n' play control board, Made in USA**
+- **Easy 5 steps calibration**
+- **Updated Chain Slack Management**
 - **Ring System**
-- **All New Plug and Play Shield TB6643 v1.5b**
-- **Y / X / Z Original Etonm Motors**
+- **Y / X / Z Powerfull Worm Geared Motors**
 - **Z-axis control**
-- **All needed software included for free**
+- **All software included for free**
-- **All hardware needed to assemble (chains, brackets, bolts, bearings and more..)**
+- **Export directly from Fusion360, Easel, Inkscape and more..
+- **Free ready to cut projects**
 - **6 Months Full Warranty on All Parts Including Shipping**